lmc297/BTyper3/README.md

 * "*Bacillus arachidis*" (type strain RefSeq Assembly Accession GCF_017498775.1) replaces the putative genomospecies previously referred to as "Unknown Species 17" in the standardized taxonomy

 * *Bacillus rhizoplanae* (type strain RefSeq Assembly Accession GCF_917563915.1) represents a novel genomospecies within the standardized taxonomy and has been added to the database

+* All members of "*Bacillus pretiosus*" (type strain RefSeq Assembly Accession GCF_025916425.1) belong to *B. mosaicus* (i.e., "*B. pretiosus*" is not considered a novel species in the standardized taxonomy)

 **Importantly, *B. cereus* group species are often proposed in the literature using unstandardized approaches** (e.g., varying genomospecies thresholds, which may produce overlapping genomospecies).
 We have added the type strain comparison method in BTyper3 v3.2.0, as users may still want to compare a query genome with the type strains of published *B. cereus* group species.
 However, interpret results with caution, as some *B. cereus* group genomes may belong to multiple species using type strain genomes.